 Staples are quick and easy to apply and, because there is minimal foreign material in the skin, are less likely to cause infection than sutures.
 However, they are suited mainly for straight, smooth cuts with perpendicular edges in areas of low skin tension.
 Improper wound edge apposition (sometimes causing wound edges to overlap) is the most common error.

 Topical skin adhesives usually contain octyl cyanoacrylate, butyl cyanoacrylate, or both.
 They harden within a minute; are strong, nontoxic, and waterproof; form a microbial barrier; and have some antibacterial properties.
 However, adhesive should not be allowed into the wound.
 Infections are very unlikely, and cosmetic results are generally good.

 Adhesive is best for simple, regular lacerations; it should not be used for wounds under tension unless tension is relieved with deep dermal sutures, immobilization, or both.
 In wounds requiring debridement, deep dermal suturing, or exploration under local anesthesia, the advantages of decreased pain and time are minimized.
 However, patients do not require follow up for suture or staple removal.
 With long lacerations, skin edges can be held together by a 2nd person or with skin tapes while the adhesive is applied.
-One or 2 layers are applied as recommended by the manufacturer.
+Generally, only one layer is applied as recommended by the manufacturer.
 The adhesive sloughs spontaneously in about a week.
 Excess or inadvertently applied adhesive can be removed with any petrolatum-based ointment or, in areas away from the eyes or open wounds, acetone.

 Sutures are the best choice for